How AI email security reduces the burden on human defenders

 Now let’s look at how autonomous AI technology approaches email security.
 Antigena Email leverages unsupervised machine learning to learn ‘on the job’, identifying ‘normal’ behavior for every user and mailbox.
-Because of this self-learning approach, it adapts to long-term shifts in working practices without requiring any tuning, and it easily distinguishes malicious behaviour from simply abnormal.
+Because of this self-learning approach, it adapts to long-term shifts in working practices without requiring any tuning, and it easily distinguishes malicious behavior from simply abnormal.
 Antigena Email’s findings are flagged and presented in a manner which is easy for anyone to understand: whether that’s you, your new starter, or your executive team.

 Antigena Email is designed so that you don’t need to browse lengthy manuals or memorize acronyms and bespoke terms.
 When an email security incident occurs it handles it quietly, with no impact to the wider business.
 In addition, it can automatically surface a simple, high-level incident narrative telling you in everyday language what you need to know, why the email was bad, and why Antigena Email took the action that it did.

 Multiple anomalies have combined to produce a behavioral shift score of 92% for this sender.
 Word patterns in the email were considered anomalous for the recipient.
 In addition, the email contains an attachment which appears anomalous based on their sending history, INVOICE-18239.pdf.